 Working with a local development environment makes a lot of things easier.
 We have written about this before, using XAMPP.
-In this post, we want to present you with an alternative: Local, formerly known as Local by Flywheel.
+In this post, we want to present you with an alternative: Local, formerly known as Local by Flywheel, and how to use it.

 Like other solutions, the program enables you to run WordPress on your computer instead of a server.
 It’s also free and very easy to use, making it more beginner friendly than more technical solutions.